aelert2/StatsGroupProj_shinyapp/desc_text.md

 Data Description
 ----------------

 Our project uses two large datasets: <br> 1.
-[A NFL play-by-play data from 2009 to 2018 from Kaggle](https://www.kaggle.com/maxhorowitz/nflplaybyplay2009to2016) <br>
+[A NFL play-by-play dataset from 2009 to 2018 from Kaggle](https://www.kaggle.com/maxhorowitz/nflplaybyplay2009to2016) <br>
 2. [A betting and weather dataset from